neurodebian/neurodebian/sandbox/schroot-fslview.rst

 Workaround
 ----------

-While everyone is waiting for fslview_ to become compatible with Qt4 there are possible workarounds meanwhile to keep research going on bleeding edge releases.
+While everyone is waiting for a new release of fslview_ compatible with Qt4 there are possible workarounds to keep research going on bleeding edge Debian-based releases.
 The first, obvious choice for a FOSS enthusiast, is to build fslview_ from source by first building VTK Qt3 bindings.
 While it might be educationally valuable and exciting, we are afraid in the end it might be more frustrating than useful.